The “Call Me Back After the Holidays” Sales Follow-up Call Strategy

 And now that they’ve lowered their guard and permitted you to ask a few quick questions, you created a final shot to try and hit their hot buttons and or uncover a problem they are interested in having solved.

-And if they initially responded with:
+And if they initially responded with the following:

 No, we are still interested; the timing isn’t right at the moment.

-You can respond with:
+You can respond with the following: